1. Participation in Náboj Online

 4. Solving and submitting the Problems

 The Contestants work on any of the six problems they have; the solution is either a single number or multiple numbers.
 As soon as the team concludes that their result to a problem is correct, they submit it through the competition interface.
 If the solution is correct, they will be notified and a new problem will unlock.
-The number of submissions to a given problem is unlimited, however, after submitting n incorrect answers the team will have to wait n minutes for a new submission of that problem, e.g. one minute after the first incorrect submission, two minutes after the second incorrect submission, three minutes after the third one etc. In the last 5 minutes of the competition, it is possible to submit answers every 10 seconds, overriding the rule above.
+The number of submissions to a given problem is unlimited, however, after submitting n incorrect answers the team will have to wait n minutes for a new submission of that problem, e.g. one minute after the first incorrect submission, two minutes after the second incorrect submission, three minutes after the third one etc.

 5. The End of the Competition

 The competition lasts two hours.
 After that time has passed, it will no longer be possible to submit any solutions in the competition interface.
 Immediately after the competition ends and before the results announcement, it will be possible to send any potential complaints to email@example.com.

 6. The Winner